qqkookie/NaraiMudLegacy/README.md

 which was forked around 1999 and operated until 2002.
 It is not outlaw-oriented, but traditional and closer to original KIT-MUD.
-It shares common ancenstor of KIT-MUD with Narai but added many new zones like Rome and preserved old KIT mud school zone.
+It shares common ancenstor of KIT-MUD with Narai but added few new zones like Rome and preserved old KIT mud school zone.
 It also did quite a code clean up and improvement.
 Not directly related to old Legacy Narai or New Narai 1998.
 It is tagged as **coconut-2002** in **coconut** branch of git repository.

 ### New Narai 1998

-This is other fork of original Narai source around year 1998.
+This is other fork of original Narai source year 1997 and operated till 1998.
 The source code was extensively cleaned up and many improvements were made.
 It added many new features and improved quality of mud life, but preserves similar user experience of original Sun 3 days.